First Nations education transformation: Engagement 2016-2018

 - the creation of effective new systems to deliver education

-The Government of Canada is committed to working with First Nations to develop and implement these positive changes; and to establish a new partnership on First Nations elementary and secondary education.
+The Government of Canada is committed to working collaboratively with First Nations to develop and implement these positive changes; and to establish a new partnership on First Nations elementary and secondary education.

-Through the funding announced in Budget 2016, the government made significant investments to ensure that First Nations children on reserve receive a quality education and that education outcomes are improved.
+Through the funding announced in Budget 2016, the government made significant investments to ensure that First Nation children on reserve receive a quality education and that education outcomes are improved.
 This includes:

 - funding to address immediate needs